EDITORIAL: A Long Story About an Imaginary Water Shortage, Part One

 November tends to be something of a challenge for journalists, following the election.
 Sure, you can write about the nominees for the President’s cabinet, but other than that, people tend to be getting ready for Thanksgiving and Christmas, and forget to generate interesting, news-worthy events.

-So I was somewhat impressed by journalist Josh Pike’s coverage of the ongoing controversy involving the Pagosa Area Water and Sanitation District (PAWSD) and the San Juan Water Conservancy District (SJWCD)… which appeared on Thursday in the weekly Pagosa Springs SUN, on the front page, continued to page 8, and then to page 9, and then to page 10.
+So I was somewhat impressed by journalist Josh Pike’s coverage of the ongoing controversy involving the Pagosa Area Water and Sanitation District (PAWSD) and the San Juan Water Conservancy District (SJWCD)… which appeared on Thursday on the front page of the weekly Pagosa Springs SUN… continued to page 8, and then to page 9, and then to page 10.

 Almost 3,300 words about the contentious November 14 PAWSD board meeting.
 An ambitious effort.